tuftsceeo/Tufts_Create3_Examples/Projects/OpenMV/README.md

-## OpenMV Cam and iRobot™ Education's Create®3 Robot
+## OpenMV Cam and iRobot™ Education's Create®3 Robot Crossover Episode

 In these two examples we use an OpenMV Cam programed to communicate r,g,b values over serial and the USB-C port on the Create®3 Robot to direct the motion of the robot.